 The tool that is used to configure Group Policy settings is called Group Policy Editor (gpedit.msc).
 Microsoft provides a Local Group Policy Editor to configure Windows settings on standalone computers.

-Windows cannot find ‘gpedit.msc’ on Windows 11 home
+Windows Cannot Find ‘Gpedit.msc’ on Windows 11 Home

 This will open the Group Policy Editor (management console).
-However, when you try to open it in Windows 11 Home Edition, you will get the following error message:
+However, when you try to open it in Windows 11 Home edition, you will get the following error message:

 Windows cannot find 'gpedit.msc'.
 Make sure you typed the name correctly, and then try again.

 Please note that although the screenshots provided in this article are of Windows 11 Home edition, the methods given below work fine in other Home editions of Windows like Windows 10, Windows 8, and even Windows 7 Home edition.

-Download and install GPEdit.msc Enabler PowerShell script
+Download and Install GPEdit.msc Enabler PowerShell Script

-GPEdit Enabler for Windows 11 (932 bytes, 159 hits)
+GPEdit Enabler for Windows 11 (932 bytes, 4,073 hits)

 Although a restart is not required, it’s better to restart the system to make sure all the policies you want to enforce are working properly.

 Please note that if you have a new Windows 11 Home installation and only Microsoft Edge browser installed, it will make it difficult to download the enabler file.
-If you are finding it difficult to download the file, you can simply create a new text file and paste the following code in it:
+If you are finding it difficult to download the file, you can simply create a new text file and paste the following code into it:

 @echo off nul 2>&1 "%SYSTEMROOT%\system32\cacls.exe" "%SYSTEMROOT%\system32\config\system" REM --> If error flag set, we do not have admin. if '%errorlevel%' NEQ '0' ( echo Requesting administrative privileges… goto UACPrompt ) else ( goto gotAdmin ) :UACPrompt echo Set UAC = CreateObject^("Shell.Application"^) > "%temp%\getadmin.vbs" echo UAC.ShellExecute "%~s0", "", "", "runas", 1 >> "%temp%\getadmin.vbs" "%temp%\getadmin.vbs" exit /B :gotAdmin if exist "%temp%\getadmin.vbs" ( del "%temp%\getadmin.vbs" ) pushd "%CD%" CD /D "%~dp0" pushd "%~dp0" dir /b %SystemRoot%\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientExtensions-Package~3.mum >List.txt dir /b %SystemRoot%\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientTools-Package~3.mum >>List.txt for /f %%i in ('findstr /i .
 List.txt 2^>nul') do dism /online /norestart /add-package:"%SystemRoot%\servicing\Packages\%%i" pause